Dada-Developers/B-Proof/README.md

 # ₿Proof (MVP)

+## Tamper-Evident Digital Certificate Issuance & Verification

-## Tamper-evident digital certificates today, Bitcoin-anchored verification tomorrow — built for the Bitcoin Dada & Dada Devs community.
+₿Proof is a Minimum Viable Product (MVP) for issuing and verifying digital certificates for **Bitcoin Dada & Dada Devs**.

  **Important**
 This system provides **tamper-evidence**, not immutability.